IBM/cloud-native-starter/workshop/02-Container.md

 CMD ["npm", "start"]
 ```
+If last step is executed of the **Dockerfile** the container is ready to be deployed to Kubernetes.

-## 1.3 Configurations for the deployment to Kubernetes
+## 1.3 YAML Configurations for the deployment to Kubernetes

-Now we examine the deployment yamls to deploy the container to Pods and creating Service to access them in the Kubernetes Cluster.
+Now we examine the deployment yamls to deploy the container to Pods and creating Services to access them in the Kubernetes Cluster.

 ### 1.3.1 Web-app